sam-wagner/GNLP/README.md

 Hybrid Genetic-Nonlinear Programming Optimization Algorithm
 ====
+The GNLP optimization algorithm is meant solve optimization problems of the form:

+<img src="https://github.com/sam-wagner/GNLP/blob/master/min.png" width="100px" height="25px" />

+Subject to:

+<img src="https://github.com/sam-wagner/GNLP/blob/master/constraints.png" width="100px" height="25px" />

+It can be used for both constrained and unconstrained optimization problems.

 ## Introduction

 The GNLP optimization algorithm is meant to globally optimize mixed integer problems (it can be used for both integer and real valued variable problems).
 This algorithm was originally design for space mission design problems, such as optimizing multiple gravity-assist and low-thrust interplanetary mission analysis.
 In additional to being utilized for these types of problems the GNLP algorithms has been tested on a variety benchmark optimization problems.
 The cost module and driver files for many of these problems can be found in the benchmark folder.
 A variety of mission optimization problem cost and driver files are included in the astrodynamics folder.
-In general the cost function files and driver files have corresponding names for each problem set.
+In general the provided cost function files and driver files have corresponding names for each problem set.

-<img src="https://github.com/sam-wagner/GNLP/blob/master/min.png" width="100px" height="25px" />

-Subject to:

-<img src="https://github.com/sam-wagner/GNLP/blob/master/constraints.png" width="100px" height="25px" />
+Evolutionary algorithms, particularly genetic algorithms, are well suited for global optimization.
+However, when genetic algorithms are used to optimize impulse multiple gravity-assist and low thrust problems they often only find solutions near the global optimum.
+Alternatively, non-linear programming (NLP) solvers typically only converge to locally optimal solutions.
+By modifying the genetic algorithm to utilize an NLP solver to determines locally optimal solutions a robust global optimization algorithm can be developed.
+This hybrid algorithm, known as the GNLP optimization algorithm, is able determine near globally optimal solutions by combining the global convergence of the genetic algorithm with accuracy of the nonlinear programming algorithm.
+The proposed algorithm is able to efficiently solve complex problems by significantly reducing the population size and number of generations required to converge on near-globally optimal solutions.

+The GNLP algorithm should only be used to optimize functions that are continuous and at least twice differentiable, at least in the neighborhood of the proposed solution.
+Because of this the NLP solver does not iterate on integer variables, which often introduce large discontinuities.
+The genetic algorithm is used exclusively to optimize integer variables.
+These properties make optimizing both high an low thrust mission design problems good candidates for the proposed
+GNLP optimization algorithm.

 ## Variables and Structure of the GNLP Driver